jnixy/website/content/post/post21-peer-review-2022/index.md

 ![time](time.png)

-One final thing I wanted to check is how often my initial recommendation was at (in)consistent with the Editor's decision.
+One final thing I wanted to check is how often my initial recommendation was (in)consistent with the Editor's decision.
 Last year, my vote was consistent with the Editor's decision 12 times and inconsistent 5 times (3 papers still TBD).
 So roughly 30% of the time, what I recommended for a paper was inconsistent with what the Editor decided.
-And that's been pretty consistent over the last 5 years.
+And that's been pretty stable over the last 5 years.

 ![consistency](consistency.png)